McAllister Place: Description

-McAllister Place is located in Saint John, New Brunswick and is owned by Cadillac Fairview.
-It has a retail floor area of 483000 sqft and featured 110 stores as of 2009.
+McAllister Place is located in Saint John, New Brunswick and is owned by Smart Investment Ltd. It has a retail floor area of 483000 sqft and featured 110 stores as of 2009.
 McAllister Place is located in an area prone to flooding, which has resulted in the parking lot and mall being affected.

 History

 McAllister Place was officially opened on the morning of July 30, 1975.
 Established by the Rocca Group Ltd., the shopping center initially had a floor size of 59000 sqft and featured five stores as well as a Royal Bank of Canada location.
 The following year, the mall expanded by another 10,000 square feet.

 On November 30, 2012, McAllister Place, as well as Regent Mall in Fredericton, were acquired by Primaris REIT in a $317.6 million purchase deal with Cadillac Fairview.
+On June 3, 2026, Primaris sold the shopping center to Smart Investment Ltd. for $64 million.

 In 2019, McAllister Place started working on a 100,000 square foot expansion following the 2018 closure of a Sears store.